 Despite the popularity of educational programming and apps developed with the intention of improving a tot’s mental focus, the opposite often happens.
 The rapid image change on most shows, apps and video games sets the entertainment bar high for budding brains.
 One popular children’s educational program about farm life flashes through roughly seven scene changes every 20 seconds.
 “Send your kid to school a few years later to study farm animals, and at school it becomes boring—the lessons are too slow,” says Straub.

 Screens may help your child quickly master basic rote educational skills, like ABCs, 123s and a dozen Spanish words, but they aren’t always the best learning tool.
-“What you’re sacrificing are the higher level executive functions of your child’s developing brain—the ability to problem-solve, display behavioral control, regulate emotions, plan, negotiate and delay gratification—all critical components for both academic and social success,” warns Straub.
+“What you’re sacrificing are the higher-level executive functions of your child’s developing brain—the ability to problem-solve, display behavioral control, regulate emotions, plan, negotiate and delay gratification—all critical components for both academic and social success,” warns Straub.

 It’s up to you whether to pull a receiving blanket over baby’s eyes and whisk him from the room the second the Super Bowl flips on.
 But it’s wise to avoid consistently using the screen as a babysitter, teacher or entertainer for at least the first year or two.

 A baby’s world can be a veritable circus of gadgets, lights and sounds.
 Everything from musical bears to that must-have entertainer lines a baby’s nursery before the tiny occupant even moves in.
 It’s true: High-activity toys are stimulating in the moment.
-But toys that don’t require batteries can also boost your wee one’s development.
+But new toys that don’t require batteries can also boost your wee one’s development.

 Some of your babe’s playthings might seem like objects that do nothing, but baby can do a lot with them—grab, drop, flip, roll or throw.
 You can even sub in what Hammond calls “simple real-life objects” for toys.
 “Silicone coasters and some little cups—things like that are endlessly fascinating to them,” she says.

-Play objects that require baby to do something to make them fun encourage experimentation, creativity and discovery during times of unguided free play.
+Playtime objects that require baby to do something to make them fun encourage experimentation, creativity and discovery during times of unguided free play.
 Learning that pushing a ball makes it roll across the floor is thrilling for a little detective.

 Too often baby is misconstrued as bored or fussy when he’s merely struggling to accomplish an epic task—at least it’s epic in a baby-sized world.
 What does the average person do when baby is grunting or contorting to reach a ball?
 We move it closer, naturally.
 Unfortunately, rather than discovering he has the ability within himself to meet a challenge, baby just learned to give up—not exactly the lesson we well-meaning helpers intended.
 “We want children to feel that working hard brings its own reward,” says Hammond.